jaeraxdoto/mhlib/README.md

 ### Version 4.0 ###

-A module mh_scheduler and corresponding demo program demo_schedtest have been introduced.
+A module mh_scheduler and corresponding demo program demo_sched have been introduced.
 This module unites and generalizes VND, VNS, GRASP, VLNS and related approaches and provides support for multithreading.
 It is still under development.
 Furthermore, some general modules have been refactored.

 ## Installing mhlib ##